udayvunnam/xng-breadcrumb/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: '🐞 Bug report'
-about: Report a bug in Scully
+about: Report a bug in xng-breadcrumb
 title: ''
 labels: bug
 assignees: ''